 If you are a prepper, backpacker or truck gun aficionado it’s time to look for some spare change in your couch.
 The new Midland Arms Backpack Gun costs all of $150.
 For less than the price of a coach gun you get a Midland Backpack Shotgun with…

 – Cocking Indicator that is both visual and tactile (not to be confused with tactical).

 – All-steel blued studs pre-installed for QD sling swivels.

 – Folds in half for easy storage

-You can remove the Midland Arms Backpack Gun’s buttpad to access space for a survival kit.
-The survival kit isn’t included but I bet a lot of buyers prefer to roll their own.
+You can remove the Midland Backpack Gun’s buttpad to access a deep-hole space for a survival kit.
+The survival kit isn’t included, and I bet a lot of buyers prefer to roll their own.

 Machining and finish are more than acceptable.
-The shotgun’s trigger is not great, it’s not bad, it’s not disappointing, it’s not objectionable and the entire gun costs less than a Geissele trigger.
+The shotgun’s trigger is not great, it’s not bad, it’s not disappointing, it’s not objectionable and the entire break-open breech-loader costs less than a Geissele trigger.

-At $150 you’d be crazy not to buy one and monitor the company site for pistol caliber conversions.
+At $150 MSRP you’d be crazy not to buy one and monitor the company site for caliber conversions for handguns.
 (The company rep said they’re going to fire larger and larger calibers until the thing breaks.
 Our kinda guy.)

 Review to follow.